trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     will automatically set the inter-enable variable
     ``<TRIBITS_PACKAGE>_ENABLE_<TRIBITS_DEP_PACKAGE_OR_TPL>=ON`` if
     ``<TRIBITS_PACKAGE>`` and ``<TRIBITS_DEP_PACKAGE_OR_TPL>`` are **both
     enabled**.
 This is obviously the logical behavior.
+For an example, see `Explicit enable of a package, its tests, an optional TPL, with ST enabled`_.

 .. _Support for optional SE package/TPL can be explicitly disabled: